How to Apply for NCSS TSS Funding (Formerly Tech-and-GO!): Eligibility & Application Steps

 Some SSAs require internal governance approval for grant applications.
 NCSS may request these minutes or endorsement letters.

-Step-by-Step: How to Apply for NCSS Tech-and-GO!
-Funding
+Step-by-Step: How to Apply for NCSS TSS Funding

 Below is the application process, simplified for SSA staff who may be new to digitalisation projects.